Decidability and Periodicity of Low Complexity Tilings: Preliminaries

 \subsection{Algebraic concepts}

 Kari and Szabados introduced in~\cite{kariszabados} an algebraic approach to study low complexity configurations.
 The present paper heavily relies on this technique.
 In this approach we replace the colors in $A$ by distinct integers, so that we assume $A\subseteq \Z$.
 We then express a configuration $c\in A^{\Z^2}$ as a formal power series $c(x,y)$ over two variables $x$ and $y$ in which the coefficient of monomial $x^iy^j$ is $c_{i,j}$, for all $i,j\in\Z$.
 Note that the exponents of the variables range from $-\infty$ to $+\infty$.
-In the following also polynomials may have negative powers of variables so all polynomials considered are actually Laurent polynomials.
+Note also that variables $x$ and $y$ in our power series and polynomials are treated only as ``position indicators'': in this work we never plug in any values to the variables.
+In the following, polynomials may have negative powers of variables, that is, the polynomials we consider here and in the following are Laurent polynomials.
 Let us denote by $\Z[x^{\pm 1}, y^{\pm 1}]$ and $\Z[[x^{\pm 1}, y^{\pm 1}]]$ the sets of such polynomials and power series, respectively.
 We call a power series $c\in \Z[[x^{\pm 1}, y^{\pm 1}]]$ \emph{finitary} if its coefficients take only finitely many different values.
 Since we color the grid using finitely many colors, configurations are identified with finitary power series.